ArcaneNibble/xc2-zia-probe-thingy/README.md

 ## Summary of algorithm

 TODO: XC2 architecture/macrocell overview?

+Before running this fuzzing algorithm, it was possible to determine (by a combination of guessing and feeding test designs into the vendor compiler)
+that:
+* the ZIA mapping does not change across function blocks (i.e. ZIA row `i` choice `n` is connected to the same input regardless of function block)
+* the total number of choices in each ZIA row can be determined

+These observations simplify the needed guesses.

 We start by configuring every macrocell in the part except for one (the designated output macrocell) like this: